Effective Date: 11-7-2023

 - Children in foster care needing transportation to their school of origin will promptly receive that transportation in a cost-effective manner; and

-- If there are additional costs incurred in providing transportation to the school of origin, the LEA will provide such transportation if (1) the local child welfare agency agrees to reimburse the LEA for the cost of such transportation; (2) the LEA agrees to pay for the cost; or (3) the LEA and local child welfare agency agree to share the cost.
+- If there are additional costs incurred in providing transportation to the school of origin, the LEA will provide such transportation if (1) Children’ Division agrees to reimburse the LEA for the cost of such transportation; (2) the LEA agrees to pay for the cost; or (3) the LEA and Children’s Division agree to share the cost.

-- Specialized transportation offered to other students can be accessed, such as:
+Existing specialized transportation offered to other students that can be accessed or slightly modified.